The Complete History of CRM

 There is a misconception that "customer relationship management" or CRM is something new that originated towards the end of the twentieth century.
 The term may be new, but the practice is as old as trade and even older than money.
 The first recorded example of trade dates back 20,000 years, during this time obsidian knives were traded in what is now Papua New Guinea, between islands that had valuable obsidian deposits and those that did not.
 Obsidian was prized globally in those early times for its suitability for knives and other cutting implements and was traded in early Europe and Asia as well as the Americas.

-Take into consideration what was required to be a successful trader and maintain a sustainable business then and now, and you realize that very little has changed over the centuries.
+Take into consideration what was required to be a successful trader and maintain a sustainable business then and now, and you realise that very little has changed over the centuries.
 Here are 3 things you need to know-

 - Your buyers and sellers in the supply chain